Bitterness All Around After U.S. Credit Downgrade

 In a statement, Treasury said, "A judgment flawed by a $2 trillion error speaks for itself."

 China's Angry, But Options Are Limited

-China, the largest foreign holder of U.S. debt, voiced its displeasure through Xinhua, the government's official news service on Saturday.
-Through a commentary, it demanded America address its "addiction to debts" and could no longer borrow its way out of messes.
+China, the largest foreign holder of U.S. debt, voiced its displeasure Saturday through Xinhua, the government's official news service.
+In a commentary, it demanded America address its "addiction to debts" and said the U.S. could no longer borrow its way out of messes.